 Eze, a small medieval village

-To this medieval town, we arrived thanks to a girl we were chatting in Nice.
+In this medieval town, we arrived thanks to a girl we were chatting with in Nice.
 We told her that we were going to Monaco afterward and she told us that on the way was Eze, a medieval village that few know but is very beautiful.

 Tell me, do you like medieval villages too?
 What’s your favorite?
 Here’s the link to the association of the most beautiful villages in France to take a look at it.